Tewkesbury Park Hotel and Golf Club, the Cotswolds

 Tewkesbury was at the heart of the Wars of the Roses.
 This is where the famous Battle of Tewkesbury took place when many Lancastrians lost their lives defending against the Yorkists in May 1471 in the ‘Bloody Meadow’ situated at the end of the Tewkesbury Park drive.
 The park is mentioned in history books as early as the 14th century.
 Its high location commands panoramic views across the countryside and the beautiful Malvern Hills in the distance.
 Built around 1870 the original manor is set within 167 acres of land, and is now home to the independent, family-owned Tewkesbury Park Hotel and Golf Club.

 The Golf Club, designed by golfer Frank Pennink, opened in 1976.
 If you are not a player don’t let this put you off as the hotel feels very much like a country home and the welcome is a warm one from the minute you arrive.
+And as for the golf player, make sure that you bring your golf club bag so that you can bring with you the equipment needed during the play.

 Country House Style